cnmorali/cnmorali/README.md

 -->
 ![banner](https://github.com/user-attachments/assets/797538a5-692a-40c3-8dd9-d7eedfd6de57)

-I'm Chloé, a curious and creative engineering graduate with a love for technology, culture, and beautiful design.
+A curious and creative engineering graduate with a love for technology, culture, and beautiful design.

 ## ✨ About Me
 - Recent Graduate in Computer Science and Engineering @santaclarauniversity